Thrinkler/EvolvingANumber/README.md

 This project is the result of that thought.
-It's my attempt to take every bit of knowledge I've absorbed from watching those old AI videos and channel it into a single mission: to build my own learning algorithm from the ground up, all for the beautifully simple task of finding a number.
+It's my attempt to take every bit of knowledge I've absorbed from watching those old AI videos and channel it into a single mission: to build my own learning algorithm from the ground up, all for the simple task of finding a number.

 So this is it.
 The most complex project imaginable to find a number you're thinking of.
 (pls don't show it to my CS teachers).